Alexander-Shein/EmpCore/README.md

 - Redis Distributed Cache is configured

-- CAP with Azure Message Bus is configured to communicate between Microservices
+- CAP with Azure Service Bus is configured to communicate between Microservices

 - Azure AD with OAuth2 + OpenID protocols using JWT totens is configured